-Off-Season Outer and Inner Hebrides, Orkney and Shetland Tours
+Off-Season Outer Hebrides, Orkney and Shetland Tours

-Our private tours to the Outer and Inner Hebrides, Orkney and Shetland are generally advertised for travel between May and September when ferry sailings are least likely to be disrupted by weather.
+Private tours to the Outer Hebrides, Orkney and Shetland are generally advertised for travel between May and September when ferry sailings are least likely to be disrupted by weather.
 That is not to say they shouldn't be visited over the off-season months (from October to April) – they are particularly special to experience over the late autumn and winter months when the weather shows them in their true light as the 'islands on the edge'.
 However, a number of challenges require a little more planning and flexibility to make the most out of an off-season visit to the Hebrides and Northern Isles.

 - Reduced Daylight Hours – from mid-October until mid-March, daylight hours are reduced, with November and February averaging around 8 hours per day, and December and January averaging around 6-7 hours per day.
 Additionally, a number of attractions offer reduced opening hours (or close over the winter months).

 - Inclement Weather – wind and rain are more common during the off-season.
-The islands, in particular, can be very windy and wet so having appropriate clothing including a water and wind proof jacket is recommended (especially as most of the attractions we visit are outdoors).
+The islands, in particular, can be windy and wet so having appropriate clothing including a water and wind proof jacket is recommended (especially as most of the attractions we visit are outdoors).
 On windier days, the ferry crossings can be choppy, and occasionally poor weather conditions can lead to ferry delays or cancellations.

 - Quieter – visitor numbers to the islands are far lower over the off-season than the peak summer months and so it is much easier to enjoy a stunning Hebridean beach all to yourself!